Static Sliding Windows

-The resolution then is to add a timeout check, so we can catch when a messaged has overstayed.
+The resolution then is to add a timeout check, so we can catch when a message has overstayed.
 (And we know immigration authorities are really adept at this task).
 I’ll present two methods of timeout checks.

 Attaching a Timeout to every message #